AlfrescoArchive/acs-deployment-aws/README.md

 ### Prerequisites
 * You need a hosted zone e.g. example.com.
 See [Creating a Public Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html)
 * An SSL certificate for the Elastic Load Balancer and the domains in the hosted zone [Creating SSL Cert](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/ssl-server-cert.html)
+* For some of the images from the Helm installation access to [Alfresco's repository in quay.io](https://quay.io/repository/alfresco) is required.

 ### Permissions
 Ensure that the IAM role or IAM user that creates the stack allows the following permissions: